RedDoorAnalytics/msm.stacked/README.md

 #> [4,]  0.000  0.000  0.000 0.000
 ```

-This is then used to provide starting values for the model without any
+This is then used to provide starting values for the model without
-additional covariate:
+additional covariates:

 ``` r
 cav.msm <- msm(